scarletstudio/transithealth/docs/pages/new_question.md

 Before you add a new question, make sure you have the necessary data.
 See [this guide](new_dataset.md) for instructions on how to add new datasets in the offline pipeline.

-The first time you add a new question, we recommend you do it over three separate pull requests (PRs):
+The first time you add a new question, we recommend you do it over **at least** three separate pull requests (PRs):

 - PR#1 to implement backend endpoints with unit tests
 - PR#2 to add a site entry to the frontend for your question
     - When merged, this will make a preview of your question appear on the Questions page of the website
 - PR#3 to implement the frontend component for your question

+Steps #1 and #3 can also be split up further into smaller pull requests.
+In general, submit a pull request when you have finished one piece of work, rather than trying to complete the entire step in one pull request.
+We suggest doing a small part of the backend work, then doing a small part of the frontend work, then working on more pull requests to flesh out the question.

 This makes it easier for your reviewer to follow the changes you are making.
 In the future, or if you feel the changes make more sense together, you can do all or some of those steps in a single pull request.